 Why Painfluencers matter

-Chronic pain places significant demand on health and care systems.
+Persistent pain places significant demand on health and care systems.
 Variation in knowledge, misconceptions about pain, and inconsistent messaging can impact patient outcomes, service use and staff confidence.

 The Painfluencer Programme addresses these challenges by: